Joey Meneses Player Props: Nationals vs. Royals

 Joey Meneses At The Plate

-- Meneses will look to extend his five-game hitting streak.
-He's batting .455 during his last outings.
+- Among qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 82nd and he is 113th in slugging.

-- In 72.9% of his 48 games this season, Meneses has picked up at least one hit.
-He's also had 17 multi-hit games.
+- Meneses has picked up a hit in 71.4% of his 49 games this season, with multiple hits in 34.7% of those games.

-- In 48 games played this season, he has homered in just two of them.
+- In 49 games played this season, he has gone deep in only two of them.

-- Meneses has driven home a run in 18 games this season (37.5%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on three occasions..
+- In 18 games this year (36.7%), Meneses has picked up an RBI, and in five of those games (10.2%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.